NordPool/public-intraday-api-net-example/readme.md

 ## Update 10/2017 ##

-Please note that former console-based example application is now deprecated.
+* Please note that former console-based example application is now deprecated.
 From now you should use **WinFormsExample** as described below.
+* Example Application now requires .NET 4.6.2.
+If you have not support for .NET 4.6.2. in your Visual Studio, install 4.6.2 developer pack from (https://www.microsoft.com/net/targeting)

 ## Using the example ##